lubiana/no-framework-tutorial/15-adding-content.md

 The second templates displays a single rendered markdown page.
 As data it expects the title and the content as array.
-I used an extra bracket for the content ```{{{content}}}``` so that the Mustache-Renderer does not escape the provided html and thereby destroys the the parsed markdown.
+I used an extra bracket for the content ```{{{content}}}``` so that the Mustache-Renderer does not escape the provided html and thereby destroys the parsed markdown.

-You might have spotted that I added [Pico.css](https://picocss.com/) which is just a very small css framework to make the pages a little bit nicer to look at.
+You might have spotted that I added [Pico.css](https://picocss.com/) which is just a very small css framework to make the pages a little nicer to look at.
 It mostly provides some typography styles that work great with rendered Markdown, but you can leave that out or use any other css framework you like.
 There is also some Javascript that adds syntax highlighting to the code.